 Next, you need to figure out if the IP address is still reacheable.
 Ping the last known ip address.
 The default address for most cameras is 192.168.1.108.

 If you don’t know it you can use the arp/ping method to configure which adds as startic arp entry to a new ip address.
-(This is enabled on the camera by default)
+(This feature is enabled on the camera by default)

 2. Once you have a pingable IP, you need to know what services are still active on the camera.
 This can be done with a simple port scanner.
 I have added a link to below in tools.